Real, Unbiased Damsel In Defense Review from an Ex-MLMer

 So that eliminates half of your potential customers right from the start.

-Don’t forget that many of their self-defense items are illegal in a dozen states, so that shrinks down your potential customer base even more.
+Don’t forget that many of these self-defense items are illegal in a dozen states, so that shrinks down your potential customer base even more.

 ✗ Selling is primarily done via home parties.